 Visalia is a town of more than 140,000 people in the San Joaquin Valley of California.
-The region is known for its agriculture industry, but many visitors to Visalia encounter the town on their way to the nearby Sequoia National Park, which is about 30 miles away to the east.
-Visalia represents an ideal place to stay when visiting Sequoia or on any exploration of Central California.
+The region is known for its agriculture industry.
+Still, many visitors to Visalia encounter the town on their way to the nearby Sequoia National Park, which is about 30 miles away to the east.
+Visalia represents an ideal place to stay when visiting Sequoia or exploring Central California.

-Visalia offers its visitors an interesting history, as it is the oldest continuously inhabited European settlement in Central California.
-However, historic Visalia does offer modern attractions like events at the Visalia Fox Theatre and a strong arts culture within the city’s creative center.
+Visalia offers visitors an exciting history, as it is the oldest continuously inhabited European settlement in Central California.
+However, historic Visalia does offer modern attractions like events at the Visalia Fox Theatre and a robust arts culture within the city’s creative center.

 Visitors can explore Visalia with the family, on a solo trip, or with a significant other and find several ways to occupy their time, from exploring the grand Sierra Nevada Mountains to enjoying local recreational opportunities.

-Many of the town’s hotels are located downtown in beautiful restored buildings.
+Many of the town’s hotels are located downtown in beautifully restored buildings.
 You’ll find more than one hotel with rustic but contemporary décor and a full-service onsite restaurant that prepares meals using only the local food system.
-Continue reading to learn more about what to do in Visalia, California, when to visit, and how to take advantage of everything this friendly and historic Central California town has to offer.
+Continue reading to learn more about what to do in Visalia, California, when to visit, and how to take advantage of everything this friendly and historic Central California town offers.